5 Awkward Conversations Solar Prevents

 Photo credit: Rebelcircus.com

-Gentleman, if you’ve made an attempt to scale back on energy consumption in your home because of big energy bill expenses (and without Utah solar power), you’re unlikely to have a home in which your significant other will want to spend time, because it will probably be too cold for her liking (see point #5 above).
+Gentleman, if you’ve made an attempt to scale back on energy consumption in your home because of big energy bill expenses, you’re unlikely to have a home in which your significant other will want to spend time, because it will probably be too cold for her liking (see point #5 above).

 You may be charming, funny, and interesting, but room temperature sets the tone for everything that happens in that room, and cold temperatures instigate cold conversations.
 That, and it’s a bit harder to get your significant other into a birthday suit when it’s freezing cold inside your home (see point #5 again).